deepumandal/FIT_MEAL/README.md

 Netlify Link :https://chipper-rabanadas-8cc75c.netlify.app/

 Fitmeals Clone
-This is a clone of an ecommerce website which is a project we got in our construct week of second unit in Masai school.
+This is a clone of an ecommerce website which is a project we got in our construct week of third unit in Masai school.

 Tech stack used :
 HTML
 CSS
+Bootstrap
 JavaScript.